 - Dairy cattle productivity is influenced by the ways in which the animals are managed and their genetic potential.
 Through genetic improvement (traditional and genomic), we aim to improve performance by selecting the highest-performing versions of the genes.
 The traditional approach is to mate the highest-producing animals without taking DNA into account, while genomics aims to select the DNA sequences that are associated with animals exhibiting the highest productivity levels.

-- In this project, we propose developing a genomic analysis tool that would leverage the genetic variability present in the Holstein species to diversify specific regions of the genome known to be involved in health and fertility traits.
-The objective is to improve these traits that respond poorly to current selection processes by drawing from the species’ existing genetic diversity.
+- The project aimed to develop a genomic analysis tool that would leverage the genetic variability present in the Holstein breed to diversify specific regions of the genome that are known to be involved in health and fertility traits.

 Our hypothesis is that the diversification of specific regions of the genome will help improve health and fertility traits.